-The comprehensive exam for students in the EdS degree program is the Praxis Series[®] School Psychology test (5402).
-To pass this exam, students must earn a score at the passing level set by the TSBEP.
+The comprehensive exam for students in the EdS degree program is the Praxis Series[®] School Psychologist test (5403).
+To pass this exam, students must earn a score at the passing level set by the TSBEP, which is consistent with the required passing level for national certification.